pymc-labs/CausalPy/docs/source/glossary.rst

    ITS
       A quasi-experimental design to estimate a treatment effect where a series of observations are collected before and after a treatment.
 No control group is present.

+   Instrumental Variable regression
+   IV
+      A quasi-experimental design  to estimate a treatment effect where the is a risk of confounding between the treatment and the outcome due to endogeniety.

+   Endogenous Variable
+      An endogenous variable is a variable in a regression equation such that the variable is correlated with the error term of the equation i.e. correlated with the outcome variable (in the system).
+This is a problem for OLS regression estimation techniques because endogeniety violates the assumptions of the Gauss Markov theorem.

    Non-equivalent group designs
    NEGD
       A quasi-experimental design where units are assigned to conditions non-randomly, and not according to a running variable (see Regression discontinuity design).